sumaho-live/TurboCat/README.md

 ## Java Debugging
 - Run **`TurboCat: Generate Java Debug Profile`** to create or refresh `.vscode/launch.json` with the correct attach configuration.
-- Start Tomcat in debug mode via **`TurboCat: Start in Debug Mode`**.
-- Launch the generated **“Attach to Tomcat (TurboCat)”** configuration from VS Code’s Run and Debug panel to attach the Java debugger.
+- Launch the generated **“Attach to Tomcat (TurboCat)”** configuration from VS Code’s Run and Debug panel.
+TurboCat now checks Tomcat’s status and, when needed, restarts it in debug mode automatically before VS Code attaches.

 ## Logging
 - All output goes to a single VS Code Output channel named **TurboCat**.